kcalomento/Project-1/README.md

 ---

-## 📈 Methodology
+## Analysis Methodology

 The analysis depicts the following techniques:

 1. **Descriptive Statistics and Visualization**
-   - Explore data distributions with histograms, bar plots, and pie charts.
+   - Distributions, frequencies, means, and visualizations (histograms, pie charts, bar plots) are used to understand the data.

 2. **Correlation Analysis**
-   - Highlight relationships between variables using scatter plots and correlation matrices.
+   - Relationships between variables are examined using correlation matrices and scatter plots with regression lines.

-3. **Predictive Modeling**
+3. **Feature Engineering and Selection**
+   - Categorical features are encoded, and a chi-squared test is employed for feature selection.

+4. **Predictive Modeling (Logistic Regression)**
-   - Use logistic regression to predict mental health treatment-seeking behavior.
+   - Logistic regression with L1 regularization (Lasso) is used to model the relationship between features and treatment-seeking behavior.

-4. **Feature Selection**
-   - Employ chi-squared tests to identify significant predictors.

 ---

+## Key Findings

+- **Gender Disparity**: A significant gender imbalance exists in the tech industry, potentially contributing to disparities in mental health experiences.
+- **Workplace Factors**: Work interference and access to mental health benefits are significantly associated with mental health outcomes.
+- **Wellness Programs**: Effective wellness programs that address mental health show promise in improving treatment-seeking behavior.

+---

-## 📝 License
+## License

 This project is licensed under the **MIT License**.
-For more details, see the `LICENSE` file included in this repository.